 For Gregory Harris, the process of becoming a composer was one of absorption.
 By opening himself to soak up an unbounded array of sounds, influences, and genres — a process he began formally at age 6, with piano lessons at his grandfather’s bench — he has lived a life of near-constant immersion in music.

-Over the years he has written a collection of Art Pieces for piano, as well as a collection of fugues.
+Over the years he has written a collection of works for piano, as well as a collection of fugues.
 He is currently completing a piano studies book for the autodidact, based upon his decades of private piano instruction.

-String Quartet # 1 is Harris’ first collaboration with The Sirius Quartet and Navona Records.
+String Quartet # 1 is Harris’ first collaboration with Sirius Quartet and PARMA Recordings.